GuanceCloud/guance-docs/docs/en/billing/commercial-aws.md

     ![](img/15.aws_market_register_7.png)

-    You can log in to [Guance Expense Center](https://boss.guance.com/#/signin) with the account you just registered, and view the opened settlement methods in **Workspace Management**.
+    You can log in to [Guance Billing Center](https://boss.guance.com/#/signin) with the account you just registered, and view the opened settlement methods in **Workspace Management**.

     ![](img/15.aws_market_register_10.png)